 Academic Suspension and Academic Dismissal are noted on the transcript; Academic Warning, Academic Probation, and Poor Academic Standing are not.

-Academic Standards and Awards Committee
+Academic Awards and Standards Committee

-The membership of the Academic Standards and Awards Committee includes Allegheny faculty, students, and those administrators who assist students experiencing difficulty in their college work.
+The membership of the Academic Awards and Standards Committee includes Allegheny faculty, students, and those administrators who assist students experiencing difficulty in their college work.
 All actions concerning academic standing are taken after careful analysis of the individual student’s level of achievement, aptitudes, study efficiency, and sense of purpose.
 At the end of each semester the Committee reviews the records of all students whose semester or cumulative grade point averages render them subject to one of the following Academic Standing Categories.
 Decisions regarding appeals of academic dismissal are made by majority vote of the faculty members of the Committee.

 Leaves and withdrawals